 If you own a detached building, the structure of that building and any other detached structures on the property must be taken into consideration when determining the amount of insurance required.

 If you are renting a condominium that you own, it is essential to first determine what portion of the structure you own and are responsible for insuring.
 This can be determined by the "standard unit" definition, which is commonly provided to you by your condominium corporation board.
-It is essential to know that any improvements and betterments made to the unit are always the unit owner’s responsibility to insure.
-A rented condominium policy will include specific coverages that are unique to a condominium, such as improvements and betterments, in addition to loss assessment coverage.
+It is essential to know that any improvements and betterments made to the unit are always the unit owner's responsibility to insure.
+A rented condo insurance policy will include specific coverages that are unique to a condominium, such as improvements and betterments, in addition to loss assessment coverage.

 If you purchase a property that you plan to rent, but it is not occupied, or you are in-between tenants and want to make improvements before renting it, your property is considered vacant.

 There is a lot more risk exposure when a building is vacant, as there is no one living at the residence to regularly monitor it.
 As such, some coverages are limited or removed during this period of time and can be re-added once the unit is tenanted again.
-In the meantime, a vacancy permit will be applied to the property, and further questions will need to be answered for the insurance company to maintain coverage.
+In the meantime, a vacancy permit will be applied to the property, and further questions will need to be answered for the insurance provider to maintain coverage.
 The company will request that a “vacancy questionnaire” be completed, which simply confirms what precautionary measures are in place while the premises are vacant.
 Once you find suitable tenants and they move into the unit, the vacancy permit can be lifted, and all eligible coverages can be reinstated.

 You should get landlord insurance when your purchase offer for a rental property is accepted by a seller.
 Contact and insurance broker to discuss rental insurance coverages.